 VIP-CLI is a command-line interface for interacting with VIP Platform applications and environments.
 Once VIP-CLI is installed on a local machine, it can be used to run WP-CLI commands and perform actions like syncing data from production to development environments.

+To run a VIP-CLI command against an application’s environment, a user must have an App write role or greater for that application.
 A user’s access level for interacting with individual applications with VIP-CLI is determined by the permission levels set by a user’s Org role and App role.

 |Retrieve a list of accessible VIP applications based on a user’s permissions.|